 The CBRNe Enhanced Response Force Package

-Two years' later that coverage was further expanded to include a total of seventeen teams nationwide - each consisting of 200+ personnel and all trained to civilian standards set out by the Occupational Safety and Health Administration (OSHA) and the the National Fire Protection Association (NFPA).
+Two years' later that coverage was expanded to include a total of seventeen teams nationwide - each consisting of 200+ personnel and all trained to civilian standards set out by the Occupational Safety and Health Administration (OSHA) and the the National Fire Protection Association (NFPA).

 Training for emergency management and disaster response

-From a hazardous material (HazMat) incident training standpoint, it has been critical to ensure that personnel are skilled in the fundamentals that will support and sustain their operations - from knowing how to interpret hazardous materials markings to understanding the chemical and physical properties of hazardous substances, creating effective emergency response plans and putting those plans into action.
+From a hazardous material (HazMat) incident training standpoint, it has been critical to ensure that personnel are skilled in the fundamentals that support and sustain their operations - from knowing how to interpret hazardous materials markings to understanding the chemical and physical properties of hazardous substances, creating effective emergency response plans and putting those plans into action.

-A primary contributor to success has been the ease with which army personnel have been able to integrate within a disaster response scenario that is led by civilian responders.
+A primary contributor to success has been the ease with which army personnel have been able to integrate within a disaster response scenario that is being led by civilian responders.